 The documentation requirements for internal tests are much higher since, in particular, the test procedure must be described in more detail.
 The measures for rectifying vulnerabilities are also discussed with the contact person during the documentation process.

-The table on the following page is an example of a list of security vulnerabilities and proposed measures:
+The table in the following is an example of a list of security vulnerabilities and proposed measures: